Kos & Nisyros sailing holidays

 Sailing yacht anchored at the beach of Eristos looking SSE.
 Hi-res image

-The 30 min. hike from Eristos to Megalo Chorio is optional, since locally you will want to visit “Restaurant En Plo - ΕΝ ΠΛΩ” 2 min. towards the verdant fields, and on the beach the “Kantina” from Stelios, which has been smartly upgraded in 2021 from a caravan to a real building – still reggae-themed.
+The 30 min. hike from Eristos to Megalo Chorio is inessential, since locally you will want to visit “Restaurant En Plo - ΕΝ ΠΛΩ” 2 min. towards the verdant fields, and on the beach the “Kantina” from Stelios, which has been smartly upgraded in 2021 from a caravan to a real building – still reggae-themed.
 Furthermore, a volleybal net, and in the season pop-up tents with mainland Greeks on the beach.

 Limenari

-Alternatively, anchor precisely in the middle Lat Long in 3 – 4 m, or as close as possible to the East beach, see photo below.
-The North beach is even more shallow.
+Alternatively, anchor precisely in the middle Lat Long in 3 – 4 m, or as close as possible to the east beach, see photo below.
+The north beach is even more shallow.

-At anchor near the East beach in Limenari bay.
+At anchor near the east beach in Limenari bay.

-The Northeastern cape of Tilos: Cape Spano (Pounta), looking NW, with Plaka beach on the left.
+The northeastern cape of Tilos: Cape Spano (Pounta), looking NW, with Plaka beach on the left.

 Gaidaros (Gaidaronisi) islet behind it, and Nisyros on the horizon.

-Sailing yacht anchored off Plaka beach, with Cape Spano (Pounta) on the right, looking North.
+Sailing yacht anchored off Plaka beach, with Cape Spano (Pounta) on the right, looking north.

 The islet of Gaidaros (Gaidaronisi) is visible behind the headland.

-Gaidaros
+Gaidaros islet

 Gaidouronisi was a metochion of the on Tilos situated Monastery of Agios Panteleimonas - Μονή Aγίου Παντελεήμονα.

-Note that there is also a similarly named Gaïdaros (Livadion) islet just North of Livadia port.
+Note that there is also a similarly named Gaïdaros (Livadion) islet just north of Livadia port.

 Plaka

-Plaka - Πλάκα beach under the North Tilos' Cape Spano (Pounta) is a safe anchorage even during strong Meltemi (here NNW).
-Just North of the beach (mostly pebbled) is a conspicious wind turbine.
+Pláka - Πλάκα beach under the north Tilos' Cape Spanó (Poúnta) is a safe anchorage even during strong Meltemi (here NNW).
+Just north of the beach (mostly pebbled) is a conspicious wind turbine.

 The second reason to drop anchor here – aside from finding shelter – is to visit the Monastery of Agios Panteleimonas - Μονή Aγίου Παντελεήμονα (also the island's patron saint), which is a 40 min. hike up the slopes of Mt Profitis Ilias (654 m).